AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Testsuite/app.rst

   set of traces obtained for a given set of program tests, and match the analysis outcome against stated expectations as well.

-The source files for a program test fall into two categories:
+The source files for a program test fall into three categories:

-* Functional sources, for assessing some coverage properties,
+* Functional sources, which embed language constructs on which coverage properties are the test purpose.

 * Driver sources, which invoke the functional code in various ways and embed a description of the expected coverage outcome.

+* Helper sources, there only to make the test compilable, irrelevant to the exercised operational aspect.

 File names starting with ``test_`` identify driver sources.
 Multiple drivers may be used to exercise a single functional source.
 Consolidation scenarios are identified as ``cons_<scenario_id>.txt`` text files.
 Each specifies the set of drivers to consolidate followed by the corresponding coverage expectations.

-The following example illustrates a possible set of files involved for a hypothetical Test Case exercising an Ada function F which implements an ``and then`` evaluation.
+The following example illustrates a possible set of files involved for a hypothetical Testcase exercising an Ada function F which implements an ``and then`` evaluation.
 The test case features four tests, with three program tests and one consolidation scenario::

-  andthen.adb          -- functional code, exposes
-                       --   function F (A, B: Boolean) return Boolean
+  andthen.adb          -- functional code, F (A, B: Boolean) return Boolean

   test_andthen_tt.adb  -- driver calling F (True, True), and stating what
                        -- coverage results are expected over andthen.adb